By using configuration files, you can customize the behavior of Skytable.

 - Done 🎉

-If you're confused about creating a configuration file, we always recommend you to download a sample file from this link.
-Do note that this file is bleeding-edge and as a result will have new keys as they're created upstream.
+If you're confused about creating a configuration file, we always recommend you to download the template configuration from this link.

-That's all that's there for using configuration files!
+That's all that's there to using configuration files!

 If you're using a custom host/port, then you can bind